Medea Benjamin: WTO protest violence

-During the 1999 anti-globalization movement protests against the WTO in Seattle, some alleged Benjamin said that those who engaged in property destruction should have been arrested by the police.
-Benjamin said that, while she did not approve of the tactics of destroying property, she did not want the arrest of those responsible.
+During the 1999 anti-globalization movement protests against the WTO in Seattle, a quote from Benjamin was published by the New York Times, which implied that she was calling for the arrest of those who destroyed property during the protests.
+Benjamin later clarified that, while she did not approve of the tactics of destroying property, she did not want the arrest of those responsible.

 Anybody But Bush

 Benjamin has been criticized by some Greens for her support for "Anybody But Bush" in 2004.
 Explaining why she supported this movement, she said that "maybe it's time for the people who voted for Bush in 2000, the people who didn't vote at all in 2000, and yes, people like myself who voted for Ralph Nader in 2000, to admit our mistakes.
 I'll say mine — I had no idea that George Bush would be such a disastrous president.
-Had I known then what I know now, and had I lived in a swing state, I would have voted for Gore instead of Ralph Nader.
+Had I known then what I know now, and had I lived in a swing state, I would have voted for Gore instead of Ralph Nader."

 Todd Chretien, a member of the International Socialist Organization, responded:

-Views on United States involvement in Middle East
+Views on United States involvement in the Middle East

 Benjamin writes in The Huffington Post that the U.S. needs to end military interventionism and that the "U.S. military should close all foreign military bases and use our soldiers to protect us here at home."

-Benjamin also writes in The Huffington Post that the United States never had any "justification for invading Iraq", that there is no "justification for continuing the war in Afghanistan", and that in Pakistan, the United States "drone attacks are only fueling the violence and creating more Osama Bin Ladens".
-Regarding the killing of bin Laden, she says "Let us not sink into a false sense of triumphalism in the wake of Bin Laden's passing."
+Benjamin also writes in The Huffington Post that the United States never had any "justification for invading Iraq", that there is no "justification for continuing the war in Afghanistan", and that in Pakistan, the United States "drone attacks are only fueling the violence and creating more Osama bin Ladens".
+Regarding the killing of bin Laden, she says: "Let us not sink into a false sense of triumphalism in the wake of Bin Laden's passing."